mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 6- Promises

 In this lecture, we're going to look at *Javascript Promises*, which are extremely powerful when it comes to dealing with *asynchronous* code.
 So what is a *Promise*?
 A *Promise* is an *object* that holds the eventual result of *asynchronous operation*.
-So an *asynchronous operation* completes, it can either result in a *value* or an *error*.
-A *Promise* basically promises you that it would give you the of *asynchronous operation*.
+So when an *asynchronous operation* completes, it can either result in a *value* or an *error*.
+A *Promise* basically promises you that it would give you the result of an *asynchronous operation*.

 This *object* can be in one of the three states.
 Initially, when we create a *promise object*, it will be in the *Pending* state.
 At this point, it will kick-up some *asynchronous operation*, when the results are ready, the *Promise* can either be *Fulfilled* or *Resolved* which basically means the operation completed successfully.
 So here we going to have a *value*.
 Otherwise, if something went wrong during the execution of that *asynchronous operation*, our *Promise* would be in the *Rejected* state.
 In this case we're going to have an *Error*.

 Now let's see this in action.
 So, back in our project, I'm going to add a new file, called *promise.js*.
-This file is going to be our playground to work with
+This file is going to be our playground to work with *Promises*.
+Once you master *Promises*, then in the next lecture we're going to modify the code in *index.js*, and use *Promises* to clean our *asynchronous* code.
+So, I'm going to create a *Promises* object